copley/copley/README.md

 # Max Copley

-Senior software engineer and systems engineer based in Wellington, New Zealand.
+Senior software engineer based in Wellington, New Zealand.

 I work across software systems, backend engineering, infrastructure, cloud, developer tooling, and production debugging.
 I am strongest when a problem is ambiguous, crosses multiple layers, or needs careful investigation before a fix can be trusted.